zeta1999/korali/doc/mkdocs/docs/usage/solvers/optimizers/ccmaes.md

 ## Plotting

-For plotting we use the same tool as in [CMA-ES](TODO), for more information please refer given page.
+For plotting we use the same tool as in [CMA-ES](/usage/solvers/optimizers/cmaes/#plotting), for more information please refer to given page.